 - Law enforcement officers at constituent institutions or affiliated entities with a probationary, time‐limited, or permanent appointment employed 20 or more hours per week on a continuing basis, regardless of eligibility for participation in either the North Carolina Teachers’ and State Employees’ Retirement System (TSERS) or the UNC Optional Retirement Program (ORP).
 Temporary staff, including student temporary staff, are not considered law enforcement officers for purposes of this regulation.

 - This Policy incorporates the definitions and limitations in the UNC System policy (1000.2.2) and regulations (1000.2.2.1[R]).

-This University Policy incorporates the definitions and limitations in the policy and regulations referenced in Section 1 above.
-Eligible faculty and staff members employed by The University of North Carolina at Charlotte may have tuition and fees waived for up to three UNC Charlotte for-credit academic courses per year.
+- Except as provided in Section II.C below, eligible faculty and staff members employed by UNC Charlotte may have tuition and certain fees waived for up to three UNC Charlotte for-credit academic courses per year (also referred to as the Tuition Waiver Program).
 No more than two of the three courses permitted each year may be taken during any single semester, and not more than one of the three courses may be taken during any single summer instructional period (first summer session, second summer session, and other periods of instruction falling between spring commencement and the first day of classes for the following fall semester).

-For any course to be approved under this University Policy:
+- For a course enrollment to be approved under this Policy:

-- the applicant must continue their permanent employment status for the entire semester during which the course is taken, and is required to complete the full schedule of normal work obligations.
-Upon termination or other changes in employment status, which would make the employee ineligible under this policy or the Board of Governor’s Policy or Regulations, the employee will be billed for the tuition and fees for the entire semester unless they have officially withdrawn from the class within the time frame designated by the University.
+- The applicant must continue their permanent employment status for the entire semester during which the course is taken, and is required to complete the full schedule of normal work obligations.
+Upon termination or other change in employment status during the term of the course that would make the employee ineligible for tuition and fee waiver under this Policy and the UNC System policy and regulations, the employee will be billed for the tuition and fees for the entire semester unless they have officially withdrawn from the class within the time frame designated by the University.